BLE-LTER/PASTA-JavaScript-Search-Client/README.md

 [Live demo at RawGit](https://cdn.rawgit.com/BLE-LTER/PASTA-JavaScript-Search-Client/13b502c5/public/demo.html)

+Want to try the demo for your site?

+1. Download and unzip this repository.
+2. In `public/pasta.js`, find the `PASTA_CONFIG` variable at the top of the file.
+Change its `filter` property to match your site.
+This probably just means swapping out the three letter acronym for your site's acronym.
+For example, to search the VCR LTER site, use `"&fq=scope:knb-lter-vcr"`.
+Save and close the file.
+3. Double-click demo.html.

 ## Motivation

 [LTER sites](https://lternet.edu/) which archive data at [EDI](https://environmentaldatainitiative.org/) may wish to use the [PASTA API](https://pastaplus-core.readthedocs.io/en/latest/doc_tree/pasta_api/data_package_manager_api.html#search-data-packages) to create a searchable data catalog on their website.
 This project includes example code supporting such functionality.